douglasdcm/guara/examples/linux_desktop/dogtail/README.md

     def do(self, **kwargs):
         raise NotImplementedError
 ```
-With these adaptations it was possible to organiza the automtion to open the Linux calculator, sum two numbers and assert it.
-I'll paste the static code here just as inspiration, but `it is possible that you will not be able to use it in Python 3.11 and Guara without fixing the issues of dogtails installation`.
+With these adaptations it was possible to organize the automation to open the Linux calculator, sum two numbers and assert it.
+I'll paste the static code here just as inspiration, but `it is possible that you will not be able to use it in Python 3.11 and Guara without fixing the issues of dogtail's installation`.

 ## Folder structure
 ```
 examples
   linux_desktop
-    screens # contains the transactions to intraction with the calculator calculator.py # has transactions to add, subtract,... setup.py # has transactions to open and close the calculator test_page_transactions.py # has the test cases
+    screens # contains the transactions to intwract with the calculator calculator.py # has transactions to add, subtract,... setup.py # has transactions to open and close the calculator test_page_transactions.py # has the test cases
 ```

 calculator.py